adaltas/node-nikita-docs/src/md/usages/sync_async.md

 The asynchronous nature of JavaScript coupled with how Nikita register new actions can be a little tricky for newcomers.
 Handlers can be written in both synchronous and asynchronous based on the presence of a callback argument in the handler signature.
 Moreover, it is possible to write a synchronous handler which schedules asynchronous actions.

-## Nikita context
+## Nikita session

-A Nikita context is run asynchronously.
+A Nikita session is run asynchronously.
 Thus, any function declared after Nikita will be executed before Nikita has completed:

 ```js
 require('nikita')